Summary of Problems on YouTube

-Google’s YouTube is an Internet conduit to user-generated videos where the latest cute kitten videos are mixed together with hardcore pornography and rape videos.
+Google’s YouTube is an Internet conduit to user-generated videos where the latest cute kitten videos are mixed together with sexually graphic material.

 Currently, YouTube has over a billion users—almost one-third of all people on the Internet—and every day people watch hundreds of millions of hours of content on YouTube and generate billions of views.
 YouTube overall, and even YouTube on mobile alone, reaches more 18-49 year olds than any cable network in the U.S. Every 60 seconds 300 hours of video is uploaded to YouTube and 323 days worth of YouTube videos are viewed on Facebook.
 Its 2014 revenue was estimated to be $4 billion.

-Despite YouTube’s Community Guidelines, which specifically prohibit sexual nudity, pornography, and other sexually explicit content, masses of such content is uploaded on the website each day and Google allows much of it to remain, thus amassing millions of views and handsome profits.
+Despite YouTube’s Community Guidelines, which specifically prohibit pornography, and other sexually explicit content particularly regarding “violent, graphics, or humiliating fetishes,” masses of such content is uploaded on the website each day and Google allows much of it to remain, thus amassing millions of views and handsome profits.